-My specific inquiry emerged after a conversation with esteemed Holocaust Historian, Raul Hilberg, while I was attending a conference at Claremont McKenna College in California in February 2004.
+My specific inquiry emerged after a conversation with esteemed Holocaust Historian, Raul Hilberg, in February 2004.
 During our discussion we spoke about his appearance in Shoah (1985), and I mentioned my intentions to go to the former Nazi extermination camps represented in Lanzmann’s film.
-To my surprise, Professor Hilberg said that he had never been to any of the death camps.
-For him, their primary function is commemorative—adding that they are nothing like they were during the war: these places are “gravesites” from which nothing new about the Holocaust could be learned.
-Intuitively, I disagreed with Professor Hilberg, though I could not, at that time, legitimately defend my position.
-In order to prove whether or not he was correct, I endeavoured to determine if there was anything I could learn about the Holocaust only through physically being at these sites.
+Professor Hilberg said that he had never been to any of the death camps.
+For him, these places are essentially “gravesites” from which nothing new about the Holocaust could be learned.
+Through LANDMARKS, I explore whether or not I could learn something about the Holocaust only through physically visiting these sites.

 - Still from LANDMARKS.
 Cornfield outside Oswiecim.
 Oswiecim, Poland (2004).

-Because the physical spaces of former Holocaust-related sites exist within a larger landscape—that is, within the same world in which we live—I believe that experiencing these locations firsthand undergirds our attempts at understanding the Holocaust.
-Even where the physical surroundings have transformed over the years to a point beyond their original appearance, the existence of these sites in the natural world grounds them in ordinary reality that cannot be communicated strictly through documents and artifacts.
-The sheer geographic physicality of these decrepit sites puts memory in a tangible space—thus demystifying and stripping its traumatic power—and it is this co-existence of the appalling and the routine that my practice seeks to reveal.
-My research does not arrive at new historical knowledge about the Holocaust, but seeks instead to cultivate and express a new way of approaching Holocaust-related sites, an intention which surfaces out of an inability to reconcile the facts by themselves.
+Even where the physical surroundings have transformed over the years, I found that the existence of these sites within the natural world grounds them in ordinary reality that cannot be easily communicated through documents and artifacts.
+The geographic physicality of these sites puts memory in a tangible space, and it is this co-existence of the appalling and the routine that my practice seeks to reveal.

-During pre-production for LANDMARKS, I hung a large map of Poland on my wall on which I charted my road trip to the six former Nazi extermination camps that Lanzmann visits in Shoah: Chelmno, Treblinka, Sobibor, Majdanek, Belzec, and Auschwitz-Birkenau.
+During pre-production for LANDMARKS, I used a large map of Poland to chart my road trip to the six former Nazi extermination camps that Lanzmann visits in Shoah: Chelmno, Treblinka, Sobibor, Majdanek, Belzec, and Auschwitz-Birkenau.
 These sites form an imperfect circle on the map, and this geographic shape informed not only my travel itinerary but also the installation itself.
 I drove clockwise via these historical landmarks, effectively circumnavigating the southern half of Poland.

 I sent the colour film stock to a lab for processing, but hand-processed the black and white camp-related footage myself, using water that I had collected from Birkenau’s “Lake of Ashes.”
-As a last step, I viewed each individual film frame on an optical printer, and then re-photographed several thousand of what I regarded to be the most compelling images for the installation.
+As a last step, I viewed each individual film frame on an optical printer, and then re-photographed several thousand images.

-From this footage, I created 12 separate film loops ranging from 8 to 24 feet in length—six loops to represent the six camps, and six to represent an aspect of the topographic space between each of these sites.
+From this footage, I created 12 separate film loops ranging from 10 to 40 feet in length—six loops to represent the six camps, and six to represent an aspect of the topographic ‘space between’ each of these sites.
 For the installation, I arranged 12 projectors in a circular, equidistant pattern around the periphery of a large black box theatre space, and projected the loops onto a canvas lampshade-like structure, 30-feet in circumference, that I suspended from the ceiling.
-The successive arrangement of the loops mirrored the geographical relationship of the camps as they appear on the map, with the loops for each camp flanked on either side by images from the surrounding “space between.”
+The successive arrangement of the loops mirrored the geographic relationship of the camps as they appear on the map, with the loops for each camp flanked on either side by images from the surrounding ‘space between.’

 - LANDMARKS exhibit.
 Overhead view of installation (not in full darkness).
 Reading University, Reading, UK (2006).